cr2007/F20CN-CW1/README.md

     - [ ] Password
     - [ ] Remainder of the plaintext
   - [ ] Call the `openssl` command and check the resulting file
+  - [ ] Create a loop to read each line and use it as a password?
+In bash